Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 Bodhan

-It’s the ritual of the awakening of Goddess Durga.
-This custom is believed to be started by Lord Rama before his fight with Ravana.
+It’s the ritual of Goddess Durga’s awakening.
+This custom is believed to have originated with Lord Rama before his fight with Ravana.
 It’s also known as Akalbodhon and is performed on Shashti evening in all the puja mandaps.

 Nabapatrika Snan

 It happens on Saptami morning.
-A banana tree, which is mythically believed to be Lord Ganesha’s wife, is bathed.
-Before the ritual, the banana tree or Kalabou is decorated as a married Bengali woman draped in a saree.
-This ritual is essentially for the good fortune of farmers as It’s supposed to provide a healthy cropping season.
+A banana tree, mythically believed to be Lord Ganesha’s wife, is bathed.
+Before the ritual, the banana tree, or Kalabou, is decorated to resemble a married Bengali woman in a saree.
+This ritual is essentially for the good fortune of farmers, as it’s supposed to provide a healthy cropping season.

 Sandhi Puja

 The Sandhi puja is an important ritual of Durga Puja.
-It happens at the end of Ashtami and the beginning of Nabami, i.e., during the intersection or sandhi of the two days.
-It’s customary to offer 108 lotuses and light 108 candles for Goddess Durga during this custom.
+It occurs at the end of Ashtami and the beginning of Nabami, i.e., at the sandhi, or intersection, of the two days.
+During this custom, it’s customary to offer 108 lotuses and light 108 candles for Goddess Durga.

 Kumari Puja